 Every 3D production starts with an idea.
 In order to implement this, one quickly lands on the question of how.
 In addition to content and technical considerations, the choice of software is of crucial importance - and the selection is enormous.
-First of all: This article is a simplified explanation of the technical relationships in terms of 3D rendering software and therefore serves as a good first step in this area.
+First of all: There is no perfect one-fits-all solution.
+This article is a simplified explanation of the technical relationships in terms of 3D rendering software and therefore serves as a good first step in this area.
 The choice of 3D software always depends heavily on the individual use case.
 We play this through using the example of a product visualization.

 5 steps to 3D rendering